Mdrafi4632/Project-2/README.md

 The following **optional** features are implemented:

 - [ ] Cards contain images in addition to or in place of text
-- [x] Cards have different visual styles ,such as color based on their category
+- [x] Cards have different visual styles, such as color, based on their category
   - [x] *visual style implemented*